lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 not match the original IPv6 datagram (prior to fragmentation), then two situations can happen:

-     o  If the number of NACKs sent by the receiver has reached MAX_NACKS_PER_IPv6_PACKET, all partially reassembled fragment payloads
-        MUST be discarded.
+*  If the number of NACKs sent by the receiver has reached MAX_NACKS_PER_IPv6_PACKET, all partially reassembled fragment payloads MUST be discarded.

-     o  If the number of NACKs sent by the receiver is less than MAX_NACKS_PER_IPv6_PACKET, the fragment receiver creates and transmits a NACK to the fragment sender.
+*  If the number of NACKs sent by the receiver is less than MAX_NACKS_PER_IPv6_PACKET, the fragment receiver creates and transmits a NACK to the fragment sender.
 The NACK includes a bitmap that indicates currently successful or unsuccessful receipt for each one of the